netscaler/netscaler-k8s-ingress-controller/docs/configure/ingress-classes.md

 ## Sample YAML configurations with Ingress classes

 Following is the snippet from a sample YAML file to associate `ingress-classes` with the Ingress Controller.
-This configuration works in both cases where the Ingress Controller runs as a standalone pod or runs as a sidecar with Citrix ADC CPX.
+This configuration works in both cases where the Ingress Controller runs as a standalone pod or runs as a sidecar with Netscaler CPX.
 In the given YAML snippet, the following ingress classes are associated with the Ingress Controller.

 -  `my-custom-class`